apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 handler
 	``common/handler/handler.go:OpsConfigFileHandler.Listen()``.
 Takes the given raw configuration, un-marshals the JSON into an object, and writes the object to its channel, which is read by the Manager, along with any error. manager
 	``traffic_monitor/manager/monitorconfig.go:StartMonitorConfigManager()``.
 Listens for new configurations, and processes them.
-When a new configuration is received, a new HTTP dispatch map is created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``, and the HTTP server is restarted with the new dispatch map.
+When a new configuration is received, a new HTTP dispatch map is created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``, and the HTTP(S) server is restarted with the new dispatch map.
 The Traffic Ops client is also recreated, and stored in its shared data object.
 The Ops Configuration change subscribers and Traffic Ops Client change subscribers (the Monitor Configuration poller) are also passed the new ops configuration and new Traffic Ops client.

 Events
 ------
 The ``events`` shared data object is passed to each pipeline microthread which needs to signal events.
 Most of them do.
-Events are then logged, and visible in the UI as well as an HTTP JSON endpoint.
+Events are then logged, and visible in the UI as well as an HTTP(S) JSON endpoint.
 Most events are caches becoming available or unavailable, but include other things such as peer availability changes.

 State Combiner
 --------------